How to Filter Water: 2023 Ultimate Guide by Experts

 After installing the system, you can enjoy the perks of having your own water filter to improve your water quality.
 But don’t forget system maintenance!

-In cartridge-based systems, you’ll need to replace the water filters as outlined by the manufacturer.
-In media filters, you should replace the media as necessary.
+For cartridge-based systems, you’ll need to replace the water filters as outlined by the manufacturer.
+For media filters, you should replace the filtration media as necessary.

 Some filters also need to regenerate or backwash.
 You can program regeneration or backwashing in advance.